Full Time Faculty

 Arnab Mukherjea, DrPH, MPH.

-Dr. Arnab Mukherjea is Chair and Associate Professor in the Department of Public Health at California State University, East Bay.
+Dr. Arnab Mukherjea is an Associate Professor in the Department of Public Health at California State University, East Bay.
+He is also the Faculty Director for the Health Professions in the Office of the Chancellor for California State University.
 His research interests broadly revolve around using community-engaged methods to understand and address health disparities among understudied Asian & Pacific Islander (API) subgroups, with a particular focus on contextual and culturally-framed risk factors.
 He investigates social and cultural determinants of disparities among South Asians in the United States, with an emphasis on qualitative inquiry and validity of quantitative measures of risk.
 Arnab's research has been funded by the National Institutes for Health, Centers for Disease Control & Prevention, Office of Minority Health, and the state of California's Tobacco-Related Disease Research Program.
 Arnab completed his undergraduate (Bachelor of Arts in Molecular & Cell Biology with a minor in Education) and graduate (Master of Public Health in Health & Social Behavior with specialization in Multicultural Health; Doctor of Public Health in Applied Health Disparities Research) degrees at the University of California, Berkeley and postdoctoral training (Tobacco Control and Chronic Disease Prevention) at the San Francisco and Davis campuses of the University of California; he maintains formal research affiliations with all three institutions.
 Arnab firmly believes that community participation is essential for affected groups to understand, address, and ultimately take ownership of their own individual and collective health prospects.

 Kelsi Perttula, PhD